jeffwmartinez/object-oriented-programming/README.md

-# Object Oriented Programming (Zoo)
+# Object Oriented Programming (Garage)
-A repository to show the four pillars of Object Oriented Programming in C# (Encapsulation, Inheritance, Abstraction, Polymorphism).
+Objecte Oriented Programming is a type of programming that is based on the concept of creating or mimicking real world "objects" in code.
+Each object may contain relevant data or methods.
+This repository concentrates on the four pillars of Object Oriented Programming (Encapsulation, Inheritance, Abstraction, Polymorphism), and how it looks in C# through the domain of a Garage.

 #### Mammal Heirarchy
 ```